Week 4: Repositories and Version Control#

 ⏱️ 10 minutes - Individual

-You will have received an invite to the Github organisation called COMP1100-2025-s1.
+You will have received an invite to the Github organisation created for the course.

 Accept this invite, creating an account on Github if you do not have one already.